-For both distributions of fan surface ages, we used equations 2 through 6 to calculate probable abandonment windows, τ , for different values of P. For example, on the Q4 fan surface with an a{min} of 14.4 ±1.1 ka, $\tau = 3.3$ kyr when P = 0.5, suggesting a 50% probability that the surface was abandoned within 3.3 kyr after a{min} , i.e., between 14.4 ka and 11.1 ka.
-The size of τ increases with P, as explained in section 4.1, such that $\tau = 12.0$ kyr for the Q4 surface when P = 0.95, i.e., the abandonment window ranges from 14.4 ka to 2.4 ka.
+For both distributions of fan surface ages, we used Eqs.
+(2) through (6) to calculate probable abandonment windows, τ , for different values of P. For example, on the Q4 fan surface with an a{\min} of 14.4±1.1 ka, $\tau = 3.3$ kyr when P = 0.5, suggesting a 50% probability that the surface was abandoned within 3.3 kyr after a{\min} , i.e. between 14.4 and 11.1 ka.
+The size of τ increases with P, as explained in Sect.
+4.1, such that $\tau = 12.0$ kyr for the Q4 surface when P = 0.95, i.e. the abandonment window ranges from 14.4 to 2.4 ka.
 The full probability distribution of τ is highly asymmetric (Fig. 8c, red dashed lines).
-Of course, the uncertainty on a{min} must also be accounted for.
-To do so, we used the Matlab script with the required inputs- T, n, the desired number of iterations, a{min} , and the 1σ uncertainty on a{min} -to derive a continuous probability distribution of τ for each fan surface that incorporates age uncertainty (Fig. 8c, solid black lines).
+Of course, the uncertainty in a{\min} must also be accounted for.
+To do so, we used the MATLAB script with the required inputs -T and n; the desired number of iterations, a{\min} ; and the 1σ uncertainty in a{\min} - to derive a continuous probability distribution of τ for each fan surface that incorporates age uncertainty (Fig. 8c, solid black lines).
 The probability distributions of τ incorporating age uncertainty, derived for both the Q4 and Q7 surfaces, illustrate how the likelihood of surface abandonment is distributed over time for two representative natural datasets.
 On the Q4 surface, the measured age uncertainty is small compared to τ , so the resulting τ distribution has an asymmetric shape that is primarily determined by the form of Eq.
-2 and our artificial-data calibration (Figs. 3 and 4).
-The majority of the Q4 τ distribution occupies a short timespan that is smaller than the spread of sampled surface ages; this result supports our reasoning that the timing of surface abandonment can, in some cases, be constrained more precisely than a representative age of surface formation (see section 2).
-The age uncertainty on a{min} is significantly larger on the older Q7 surface and therefore dominates the probability distribution of τ , giving it a wider and more symmetrical shape despite the greater number of measured ages, n.
+(2) and our artificial-data calibration (Figs. 3 and 4).
+The majority of the Q4 τ distribution occupies a short time span that is smaller than the spread of sampled surface ages; this result supports our reasoning that the timing of surface abandonment can, in some cases, be constrained more precisely than a representative age of surface formation (see Sect.
+2).
+The age uncertainty in a{\min} is significantly larger on the older Q7 surface and therefore dominates the probability distribution of τ , giving it a wider and more symmetrical shape despite the greater number of measured ages, n.
 This result underscores the importance of accounting for age uncertainty when using our equations to infer the likely timing of surface abandonment.